kkibria/prj-gen/README.md

 The default version selects the project named `prj` which is how it worked for the single project case.

+Note that the projects are not nested in the layout, they are in the same folder level.
+They just provide different group of templates organized by functional tasks.

-However, in this multiple project case, an override of `select_project` can select a project by examining the context and returning the project name.
+However, in this multiple project case, an override of `select_project` can select a project or multiple projects by examining the context and returning a list of project names.
+The template processing will be done for each project in the same order they appear in the list.
+This provides a very structured multi-pass generation to provide a rich set of combinations of functionality yet still maintaining functional separation of templates.

 ## Special template file